 And hey, if you love chocolate, did you know that chocolate and pumpkin go really well together?
 Check out my Chocolate Chip Pumpkin Pie!

-Mom’s Classic Pumpkin Pie
+Mom’s Homemade Pumpkin Pie Recipe

 - 1 all butter pie crust from scratch or from a pack of two